manikumaragarwal/OBSIDIAN-NOTES/3. RESOURCES/COLLEGE/PRIDE AND PREJUDICE.md

 1. "Everyone knows that a single rich man is looking for a wife"  is an irony.
 	- In reality, "Every single rich man knows, he is to be persuaded by women, who want to be his wife".
 2. In a novel, about couple overcoming misunderstandings to achieve a marital status, the first view of marriage is an mismatched couple, who can't communicate.
-	- Mr. and Mrs. Bennet are polar opposites to each other:  Mr. Bennet is a dry witted man, who uses sarcasms
+	- Mr. and Mrs. Bennet are polar opposites to each other:  Mr. Bennet is a dry witted man, who uses sarcasms throughout the novel, and Mrs. Bennet misses all those mocking tones.
+3.